-Joining President LaForge is Melissa Love, assistant director of the Delta State Alumni Association.
+Joining President LaForge are two of the Delta State University fall graduates.

 Each December and May, our campus overflows with excitement as we congratulate another class of Delta State University graduates.
 It is always a very special time for not only the graduates but also for their family and friends who supported them throughout their academic careers.

 This year at the Fall Commencement ceremony degrees were conferred to approximately 350 students, a group of successful graduates who are prepared to make an impact in a wide variety of careers.

 Once again, our sincere congratulations to all of our graduates.
 You will always be a part of the Delta State family, and we wish you the very best of success.

 In athletic news, the men’s basketball team faces Bethel University tomorrow night at 7 p.m. in Sillers Coliseum.
 Also, our swimming and diving program will host their annual Christmas Invitational meet from Saturday through Tuesday.